32. The Boxer

 And then we said goodbye and he’d started to walk back across the street to his home.

-‘And, oh,’ I called out to him as he was half way across, ‘I write a little story about the people I talk to while I draw, and today you’ll be your house’s story.’
+‘And, oh,’ I called out to him as he was halfway across, ‘I write a little story about the people I talk to while I draw, and today you’ll be your house’s story.’

 Today’s music: Amy Winehouse Back to Black

-16. The Old Man in the House
+16. The Old Man In The House

 14